InfuseAI/primehub-site/docs/design/primehub-apps.md

 - **annotations**:
     - `phapplication.primehub.io/template`: template content used to create this `PhApplication`
     - `phapplication.primehub.io/template-data`: template data used to create this `PhApplication`.
-Can be the POST data of the graphql `PhApplication` create.
+It is the POST data of the graphql `PhApplication` create.
 - **spec**:
     - **podTemplate**: the template of pods
     - **svcTemplate**: the template of service